kimhappy/dasom-rs/README.md

 A toy ray tracing engine based on [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in Rust.

-You can easily render images and add your own shapes or materials easily.
+You can easily render images and add your own shapes or materials.

 [Examples](examples/) will be very helpful.